AdrianPilko/RF24GreenhouseMonitoring/README.md

 # RF24GreenhouseMonitoring
 This is an arduino project to build single node wireless greenhouse monitoring.
 Its based on RF24 2.4GHz trancievers.
 We needed a way of making sure the tomatoes got the optimal quantity of water, based on several variable: temperature, humidity, and soil moisture.
-We had seen the
+We had seen the leaves wilt and go burnt looking on edges so need a tech solution.

 Currently supported sensors
 ===========================